iluwatar/java-design-patterns/model-view-intent/README.md

 ## When to Use the Model-View-Intent Pattern in Java

-* Useful in applications with complex user interfaces that require a clear separation of concerns and predictable state management.
+* The MVI pattern is useful in Java applications with complex user interfaces that require a clear separation of concerns, predictable state management, and enhanced maintainability.
 * Often applied in reactive programming environments to ensure a smooth data flow and state consistency.

 ## Model-View-Intent Pattern Java Tutorials